junxit/us-congress-bills-117/metadata.md

 - 2021-07-16 — Introduced in House
 - 2021-07-16 — Introduced in House
 - 2021-07-16 — Referred to the House Committee on Natural Resources.
+- 2021-08-03 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2021-11-09 — Subcommittee Hearings Held.
+- 2021-11-17 — Committee Consideration and Mark-up Session Held.
+- 2021-11-17 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2021-11-17 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2022-11-16 — Placed on the Union Calendar, Calendar No. 416.
+- 2022-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-575.
+- 2022-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-575.